 Almost anyone can receive the treatment.
 However, the drug is not approved for kids under the age of 18.
 Doctors will screen patients carefully to make sure that their submental fullness is indeed fat and not the result of something else, such as cervical lymphadenopathy (enlargement of cervical lymph nodes in the neck) or thyromegaly (enlargement of the thyroid).

 Once the fat is dissolved, what happens to the excess skin?

 If doctors are waging war at fat in your chin and the fat disappears, that leaves you with some leftover skin, right?
 Technically, the risk exists with liposuction as well.
 For liposuction patients with particularly elastic skin tone, the loose skin is not that noticeable after a few months.
 But for some, chin or neck liposuction is often paired with a neck-lift surgery.
 Doctors administering Kybella are advised to screen for patients who have excessive skin in the chin area or any condition for which reduction of submental fat may result in an aesthetically undesirable outcome.

 What can be expected with recovery?

-After the initial injection there can be some swelling and tenderness for a few days.
+After the initial injection, there can be some swelling and tenderness for a few days.
 But it is not an invasive procedure, so the recovery is much faster than recovery from liposuction.
-Possible side effects including swelling, bruising, pain, numbness, redness, difficulty swallowing and nerve injury in the jaw that cases facial muscle weakness.
+Possible side effects including swelling, bruising, pain, numbness, redness, difficulty swallowing and nerve injury in the jaw that causes facial muscle weakness.
 If injected incorrectly, it could destroy the wrong kinds of cells — including skin cells.